cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/sessions.md

 ##### Hotsync name

-Usually Cloudpilot devices do not hotsync, so Cloudpilot can manage the hotsync user name instead.
+Usually CloudpilotEmu devices do not hotsync, so CloudpilotEmu can manage the hotsync user name instead.
 The hotsync name can be changed at any time.

-Older versions of Cloudpilot do not include the hotsync name in session images.
+Older versions of CloudpilotEmu do not include the hotsync name in session images.
 In this case, the name will we read from the device as soon as it is launched.

 ##### Manage hotsync name